Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

-The Palace of Coudenberg (Palais du Coudenberg) was the seat of governance for about 700 years under countless kings, dukes and monarchs extending the southern side of Netherlands to northern Belgium.
+The Palace of Coudenberg (Palais du Coudenberg) was the seat of governance for about 700 years under countless kings, dukes, and monarchs extending the southern side of Netherlands to northern Belgium.

 The name Coudenberg is derived from the small hill, on which the castle was built.
 For years, no one knew about this palace.
-In the 18th century, when the Royal Palace was built, the castle of Coudenberg was buried underneath it and the areas in and around it was almost leveled.
+In the 18th century, when the Royal Palace was built, the castle of Coudenberg was buried underneath it and the areas in and around it were almost leveled.